 Visual Arts: Illustration, Mixed Media, Painting, Photography, Textiles

-She graduated from the University of Notre Dame with a B.A. in studio art & design and a business economics minor.
-Shelby also received a certificate in fashion design from Pratt Institute in New York City and participated in a studio residency program at the South Bend Museum of Art.
+Shelby graduated from the University of Notre Dame where she studied studio art.
+She also received a certificate in fashion design from Pratt Institute in NYC and participated in a studio residency program at the South Bend Museum of Art.

 Visual Arts: Graphic Arts, Illustration, Mixed Media, Murals, Painting, Photography, Textiles, Works on paper